Fair Use of Forex Margin in Trading

 Forex margin is not complicated once you see it for what it is: a deposit that temporarily locks up part of your capital while a trade is open.

-What makes it feel complex is the leverage attached to it, and the chain of consequences that follow when trades go wrong.
+The complexity primarily stems from attached leverage and the sequence of consequences when trades move against you.
 Free margin shrinks, margin level drops, margin calls arrive.

 The traders who use margin well are not the ones who take the biggest positions.
 They are the ones who keep their free margin healthy, size positions sensibly, and treat a stop loss as non-negotiable.